Paper Doll (Fleetwood Mac song): Background

+Release

-During the week of 27 November 1992, the song was among the most added songs on adult contemporary, album oriented rock, and contemporary hit radio stations, with 50 stations in the latter category adding the song to their playlists, representing 22 percent of all reporting radio stations in that format.
+"Paper Doll" was released by Warner Records with "The Chain" as its B-side.
+During the week of 27 November 1992, "Paper Doll" was among the most added songs on adult contemporary, album oriented rock, and contemporary hit radio stations, with 50 stations in the latter category adding the song to their playlists, representing 22 percent of all reporting radio stations in that format.
 Billboard reviewed the single the following week, saying that its "semi-autobiographical lyrics are typically cryptic, and fun for diehard fans to decipher".
 They concluded their review by calling it an "instant album-rock add".
 The following week, the song debuted at number 29 on the Billboard Album Rock Tracks; it also received a music video that was launched on VH1.
+The song later peaked at No. 26 on the Album Rock Tracks Chart.

-On the week dated 26 December 1992, the song ascended to its peak position of number eight on the Bubbling Under Hot 100, an extension to the Billboard Hot 100.
-It spent a total of nine weeks on this listing.
+For the week dated 26 December 1992, the song ascended to its peak position of number eight on the Bubbling Under Hot 100, an extension to the Billboard Hot 100.
+The song spent a total of nine weeks on this listing.